mrmm/elasticsearch-kubernetes/README.md

 This image is using Fabric8's great work around the [kubernetes plugin](https://github.com/fabric8io/elasticsearch-cloud-kubernetes) for elasticsearch and their [image](https://hub.docker.com/r/fabric8/elasticsearch-k8s/) as parent.

 ## Docker base image
-- This image is based on the [this](https://github.com/mrmm/docker-jre) JRE image.
+- This image is based on [this](https://github.com/mrmm/docker-jre) JRE image.

 ## Env variables
 - __CLUSTER_NAME__ : Elasticsearch Cluster name _(default : KUBERNETES_NAMESPACE)_